dabananda/web-helpers/README.md

 # Django Project Setup Guide

-This guide provides step-by-step instructions for setting up and running a Django project with Tailwind CSS v4 and PostgreSQL on your machine.
+This guide provides step-by-step instructions for setting up and running a Django project with TailwindCSS and PostgreSQL on your machine.

 ## Table of Contents
 - [Creating a New Django Project](#creating-a-new-django-project)